betty-van/100-days-of-code/r1-log.md

   - Server-side remembers messages, but client'side does not...something with AJAX maybe?

 ## Day 34: 11-23-19
+  - Made client store messages successfully, then figured out this was stupid to do so
+  - Got server side to store messages, parse, and display properly, when refreshing or opening a new tab all the messages will go to undefined, not sure why

 ## Day 35: 11- 24-19